Trial and execution of Anne du Bourg: Trial of the others

 Du Bourg and the other judges would be housed in the Bastille, with a special commission established to try them on 19 June.
 In theory Parlementaires could only be tried by the whole body of their colleagues, but this was ignored.
 Two of the justices assigned to try the Parlementaires were former Chambre Ardente judges, Saint-Andre and Guyent.
-Also judging would be de Mesmes and the bishop of Paris du Bellay.
-The King vowed to see du Bourg burn with his own eyes, however he would be killed at a joust celebrating the peace of Cateau Cambresis on July 10, succeeded by his young son Francis II who was governed by his maternal uncles, the Guise.
-Du Faur's crime was the second most serious, and as such he would be given the strictest non death sentence of the defendants, a fine and a 5-year suspension, the Parlement not enthusiastic to put any of its own to death.
+Also judging would be de Mesmes and the bishop of Paris Jean du Bellay.
+The King vowed to see du Bourg burn with his own eyes, however he would be killed at a joust celebrating the peace of Cateau-Cambrésis on July 10, succeeded by his young son Francis II who was governed by his maternal uncles, the Guise.
+Du Faur's crime was the second most serious, and as such he would be given the strictest non death sentence of the defendants, a fine and a 5-year suspension, as the Parlement was not enthusiastic to put any of its own to death.
 None of the other defendants wanted to fight on religious grounds, and they chose to challenge the authority of their judges to try them legally.
 De la Porte would be punished only in having to retract his comments about the severity of the Grand Chambre.
 Fumée appealed to Charles, Cardinal of Lorraine for clemency.
 De Foix found his trial complicated by the fact he'd distinguished Sacramentarians from Lutherans in terms of who should receive the death penalty.
 De Thou intervened on his behalf and he was obliged to renounce this view before the whole court and he was also suspended for a year though this was annulled.